ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 If you never worked with CBOR, I suggest checking out it's [website](https://cbor.io) and the definitions in {{?RFC7049}}).
 Similar to JSON it is a _self describing_ format.
 Which means, bytes of it can be translated to logical, typed values without the need for a schema definition.

 What helped me a lot as well to understand it better were the [cbor-diag utilities](https://github.com/cabo/cbor-diag) (or the [the playground at cbor.me](https://cbor.me) with the same features).
-With it, you can translate between bytes and the diagnostic noation (defined in section 6 of it's RFC).
+With it, you can translate between bytes and the diagnostic notation (defined in section 6 of it's RFC).
 Roughly speaking you can use JSON like literals as diagnostic input for `diag2pretty.rb` (or the left side of the playground):

 ~~~~~~~~~~~